alexclaydon/tinybox/docs/dev/web/dev-notes.md

 ### Setup GeoDjango and Demonstration GIS app `world`

+First, consult the GeoDjango installation instructions for Mac [here](https://docs.djangoproject.com/en/4.1/ref/contrib/gis/install/#homebrew).
+If you don't follow these, you're likely to get an error when you try to run the Django devserver saying that it can't find `GDAL`.

 From the [GeoDjango Tutorial](https://docs.djangoproject.com/en/4.1/ref/contrib/gis/tutorial/) I then followed the steps to configure GeoDjango and to create our map app, `world`.
 This involves creating a model, adding the app to the `INSTALLED_APPS` list in `settings.py`, and running `makemigrations` and `migrate` to create the database tables in the now-GIS-enabled PostgreSQL backend.

 ### Import spatial data